karimmerhom/roboClaim-hiring-task/README.md

 ### Backend
 - API endpoints for listing files and retrieving file details.
-- API for uploading a file.
+- API for uploading a file or multiple.

 ## Users to use
 -{ id: 1, email: 'karimebrahim328@gmail.com', password: 'password1' }